 I Just Got A DWI.
 Now What?

 The State of Louisiana takes driving while intoxicated offenses very seriously, including mandatory jail time for first offenders (which is often served by performing many community service hours if a positive trajectory from the incident is observed) and hefty fines and penalties.
-A driving while intoxicated (DWI) charge is given to a motorist with a blood alcohol concentration (BAC) of .08% or greater, regardless of whether or not driving ability was impaired at the time of arrest.
+A driving while intoxicated (DWI) charge is given to a motorist with a blood alcohol concentration (BAC) of .08% or greater, regardless of whether or not driving ability was impaired at the time of the arrest.

-DWI Penalties Include:
+DWI Penalties in Louisiana

 - Administrative driver’s license suspension of ninety (90) days

 - Reinstatement of driver’s license following a first offense DWI contingent upon use of interlock ignition device as well as substance abuse assessment and education.

 - Mandatory minimum period of incarceration of two (2) days, with a maximum of six (6) months, along with the potential to defer this sentence to a community service program.

 - Fines for first-offense DWI convictions are between $300 and $1,000 in Louisiana, though you must also pay court costs, additional fees, and surcharges incurred during the terms of the sentence.

 - Convictions of a first-offense DWI in Louisiana remain on criminal record for a period of ten (10) years and will influence future DWI arrests for this duration.